Trevrosa/ai-thing/README.md

-# ai-thing
+# ai thing

-prerequisites:
-pillow
-tensorflow
+prerequisites are pillow and tensorflow